 Users of crack cocaine and crystal meth require certain supplies in order to smoke their drugs.
 The most common tools for smoking such drugs are small glass tubes and steel wool.
 Many convenience stores sell miniaturized fake roses in pencil-sized glass tubes, which are one of the most common solutions for smoking drugs and also happens to be inexpensive and readily available.
 Additionally, users will require a small, marble-sized piece of steel wool to stuff into one end of the glass tube.
 Oftentimes a tube used for such purposes will have white residue along its inside and lots of black char on the end holding the steel wool.

 Find Peace and Health at the Palm Beach Institute

 There are many substances to which a person can become addicted.
 While some are certainly more dangerous than others, there’s no such thing as a drug that’s “safe” to use.
 Substance abuse is a very slippery slope.
 Nobody ever intends to become addicted, but abusing addictive, mind-altering substances is a behavior that quickly spirals out of one’s control.
-If you or someone you love would like to learn more about paraphernalia or addiction recovery, the Palm Beach Institute is here to help.
+If you or someone you love would like to learn more about drug paraphernalia or addiction recovery, the Palm Beach Institute is here to help.
 Call us today at 855-960-5456 for a free consultation and assessment.
 Don’t become another casualty of this deadly disease.
 Begin the journey toward a life of lasting health and happiness with just one phone call.